mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 # Managing job resources

 MLRun orchestrates serverless functions over Kubernetes.
-You can specify the desired resource requirements (CPU, memory, GPUs) and preferences/priorities in the logical function object.
+You can specify the resource requirements (CPU, memory, GPUs), preferences, and priorities in the logical function object.
 These are used during the function deployment.

 Configuration of job resources is relevant for all supported cloud platforms.